 Training & Capacity Building Programmes

-- Post-graduate Diploma (PGD) in Remote Sensing and GIS in eight disciplines,
+- Post-graduate Diploma (PGD) in Remote Sensing and GIS in nine disciplines,

 - M.Tech.
-(RS & GIS) in eight disciplines conducted in collaboration with Andhra University, Visakhapatnam, and
+(RS & GIS) in nine disciplines conducted in collaboration with Andhra University, Visakhapatnam, and

 - M.Sc. and PG Diploma (PGD) in in Geoinformatics conducted in collaboration with the Faculty of Geo-information Science & Earth Observation (ITC) of the University of Twente (UT), The Netherlands.